DrewNaylor/guinget/docs/Project-roadmap.md

 ## Version 0.1 Alpha

 - [ ] Use 7z.exe (7-Zip CLI) for extracting the manifests instead of PowerShell Extract-Archive to speed things up
+- [ ] Load the package list and package details async so that the UI doesn't lock up
 - [ ] Allow batch installing of packages
 - [ ] ~~Make marking everything in the list for installation (or for doing nothing) an async operation, so it doesn't lock up the UI~~ **While this is a good idea, it might not be a problem for now since this operation has already gotten way faster in version 0.1 pre-alpha 2.**